Keksuccino/docs_fancymenu/action-scripts.md

 For [listeners](/listeners) there is a special menu to manage and create listeners, including accessing their action scripts to have the same experience as when editing a button's or slider's action script for example.

+> When in the Action Script Editor screen, just right-click the big dark-grey area to open a context menu for adding actions, statements and more.
+{.is-info}

 # Action Script Editor Shortcuts and More

 The action script editor has some great QoL features making script editing super easy.